-- 6.1.2 Excavation work was carried out at Holes 1-5 8-9 and 17-18 during the reporting month.
+- 6.1.2 Excavation work was carried out at Holes 1-10 and 17-18 during the reporting month.
 Haul road was constructed linking up Holes 1-10 and 17-18.
+Haul road and temporary crossings at Stream B from Hole 10 to southern part of the construction site (Holes 11-16) was started to construct from 22nd August 2006.
 Sprinklers were provided when the rock breaking activities were carried out for dust suppression at Hole 9 only.
 Dust generation from the haul road, during earth moving operation and excavation were observed at sunny and windy weather, insufficient mitigation measures was provided on site.
-The Contractor was reminded to minimize the dust generated by the site vehicles moving along the haul road.
-For other excavation or earth moving areas, the Contractor was reminded to provide sufficient dust suppression measure. - 6.1.3 Concrete batching plant was started to operate during this reporting month.
+No mitigation measure was provided for the large stockpiles located near Holes 9 & 18. - 6.1.3 The Contractor was reminded to minimize the dust generated by the site vehicles moving along the haul road.
+For other excavation or earth moving areas, the Contractor was repeated reminded to provide sufficient dust suppression measure on site. - 6.1.4 Concrete batching plant was operating during this reporting month.
 The estimated quantity of concrete produced was around 100m3/day.